Fed's Harker says he opposed last rate cut, thinks rates should stay put

 “I’m of the mind that we stay put for now and see how things work out,” Harker said in New York during an event organized by the Society for Advancing Business Editing and Writing.

-The policymaker said he thinks rates are currently neutral or “slightly accommodative” and that he doesn’t think lower rates will be enough to encourage spending from businesses being held back by trade uncertainty.
-He said he expects inflation to grow slowly to reach the Fed’s 2% target.
+The policymaker said he thinks rates are currently neutral or “slightly accommodative” and that he doesn’t think lower rates will be enough to encourage spending by businesses being held back by trade uncertainty.

+He said he expects the economy to grow slightly above trend and inflation to increase slowly to reach the Fed’s 2% target.

 Harker previously said that he opposed the September rate cut and thought the committee should “hold firm” on policy.

-He does not currently have a vote on monetary policy but he becomes a voting member next year.
+He does not currently have a vote on monetary policy but becomes a voting member next year.

+Harker reiterated his view that there would be an “extremely high hurdle” for him to support negative interest rates.
+In the event that the economy hits a “major bump,” the Fed should first lower rates to zero, communicate that rates will stay low and then make asset purchases to stimulate the economy, Harker said.

+“Negative rates, they may not be as effective as other tools that we have as a society, as a government, to deal with a negative shock,” he said.

 Reporting by Jonnelle Marte; Editing by Andrea Ricci